 What is Incognito or Private mode?

 Incognito or Private mode is a feature or setting on your web browser that helps you browse the internet without saving any data locally or saving browsing history.
-Whatever the websites you visit, it will not be added to the history of your web browser.
+Whatever websites you visit, will not be added to your web browser’s history.
 Also, the cookies and cache of those websites will not be saved locally.

-These are the following things incognito mode or private mode does and doesn’t.
+These are the following things incognito or private modes do and don’t.

 - No browsing history saved